ownself/spectra.nvim/README.md

 - keep the high-fidelity Rider-inspired `dracula-colorful` rendering
 - share TreeSitter, LSP, semantic token, and integration support across themes
 - let new themes plug into a role-first contract instead of copying the whole runtime
-- preserve `:colorscheme dracula-colorful` compatibility while introducing a reusable engine
+- provide a reusable theme engine with first-party built-in theme families

 ## First-Phase Scope